-The call is one of the most readily identifiable sounds in nature so it isn’t surprising that many local names for the green woodpecker are onomatopoeic.
+If you've heard the sound of a bird that sounds like laughing you've probably already heard the call of the green woodpecker.
+The green woodpecker's call is one of the most readily identifiable sounds in nature so it isn’t surprising that many local names for the green woodpecker are onomatopoeic.
 The best known is the 'yaffle' or 'yaffler' others include the 'laughing bird' and 'yuckel'.
 All of these describe a mad, high-pitched laughing sound which the bird makes when it is disturbed or just to communicate with others.

-Unlike other woodpeckers in Britain, the green woodpecker spends a great deal of its time on the ground because it feeds on insects, particularly ants.
+Unlike other woodpeckers in Britain, including as the great spotted woodpecker and lesser spotted woodpecker, the green woodpecker spends a great deal of its time on the ground because it feeds on insects, particularly ants.
 In fact my wife and I often see one on our patio feeding where ants emerge from the cracks, but generally these birds are timid and avoid people.

 During the summer we are more likely to have close views of youngsters which have been born in the last few months and haven’t yet developed their fear of humans.